portugueslab/stytra/docs/source/examples_gallery.rst

 Define dynamic stimuli
 ----------------------
-Many stimuli may have some quantities, such as velocity for gratings or angular velocity for windmills, that have to change over time.
-To define these kind of stimuli Stytra use a convenient syntax: a param_df pandas DataFrame with the specification of the desired parameter value at specific timepoints.
+Many stimuli may have some quantities, such as velocity for gratings or angular velocity for windmills, that change over time.
+To define these kind of stimuli Stytra use a convenient syntax: a param_df `pandas<https://pandas.pydata.org>`_ DataFrame with the specification of the desired parameter value at specific timepoints.
 The value at all the other timepoints will be linearly interpolated from the DataFrame.
 The dataframe has to contain a `t` column with the time, and one column for each quantity that has to change over time (`x`, `theta`, etc.).
-This stimulus behaviour is handled by the :class:`Stimulus <stytra.stimulation.stimuli.DynamiStimulus>` class
+This stimulus behaviour is handled by the :class:`Stimulus <stytra.stimulation.stimuli.InterpolatedStimulus>` class

 In this example, we use a dataframe for changing the diameter of a circle